 Three “skills” that also result in efficiency habits, as they contribute to the improvement of decision-making processes and interaction with all members of a team within an organizational structure.

-People management and “team management”, skills which can be developed by playing Pacific, promote habits to understand, analyze and ultimately make better decisions.
+People management and “team management”, skills that can be developed by playing Pacific, promote habits to understand, analyze and ultimately make better decisions.
 The basis for the successful development of these skills is to establish meaningful goals and know how to explain to people what is expected of them.
 And give them the necessary tools to accomplish it.

-3. Emotional intelligence, creativity and negotiation
+3. Emotional intelligence, creativity, and negotiation

 With Merchants and Pacific, for example, users learn to reflect.
 Before solving a problem, it is necessary to identify what is happening and why it has happened.
 Emotional intelligence is a skill that helps us manage the interaction with members of our team, to empathize and solve conflicts.

-Promoting creativity during a negotiation allows to identify and generate alternatives, propose solutions, visualize the achievements that can be reached, etc… All of these are skills that can only be acquired through practice in a real environment – with risk – or a simulated one – risk free -.
+Promoting creativity during a negotiation allows to identify and generate alternatives, propose solutions, visualize the achievements that can be reached, etc… All of these are skills that can only be acquired through practice in a real environment – with risk – or a simulated one – risk-free -.